All Episodes

 We haven't even had one quarter of that.

-No recession, and uh home sales went up in the last reporting period as well.
+And home sales went up in the last reporting period as well.

-Supreme Court today affirmed the second amendment unambiguously using the term individual right.
+Supreme Court today affirmed the Second Amendment unambiguously using the term individual right.

 It is an individual right.

-You can take all of it, and I read it.
+What's stunning about this decision, you can take all of it, and I read it.

 This Scalia is a brilliant man.

-Nobody else um uh joined in.
+Nobody else joined in.

 I would urge you when you have a chance to read this opinion all the way up through the dissents.

-Uh They're focusing on Breyer's dissent right now.
+They're focusing on Breyer's dissent right now.

 That's their first line of defense against this.

-Everybody has thought, all these legal scholars all these years have thought that the Second Amendment was rather ambiguous because it seems to be a non sequitur, a well-regulated militia being necessary, blah, blah, blah.
+Everybody has thought, all these legal scholars all these years have thought that the Second Amendment was rather ambiguous because it seems to be a non-sequitur, a well-regulated militia being necessary, blah, blah, blah.

 The right of the people to keep and bear arms shall not be infringed.